 Crossed with Wrestling Doesn't Pay: In the late 1980s in the AWA, John Nord and Scott "Flapjack" Norton were teamed as the Lumberjacks, complete with flannel shirts and axes.

 Kingdom of Loathing: In Little Canadia, the player can encounter lumberjacks, lumberjills, and lumberjuans.
-The lumberjack supervisor carries two double-sides axes.
+The lumberjack supervisor carries two double-sided axes.

 In Princess Maker 2, being a lumberjack increases your strength, which increases your attack power, which means if you do it enough, you'll be be killing enemies in one hit.

 In the computer "card" game Urban Rivals, the first boss card you get in your collection is a lumberjack.
 He starts looking like the stereotype and hulks out when levelling up.
 Also adds bonus damage to the whole team.

 Um Jammer Lammy has Paul Chuck, a chainsaw-wielding beaver lumberjack, though the "mighty" part of the trope is a bit lost due to his intentionally goofy voice.